MarkStrickland562/EventPlannerReact/README.md

 ## **eHappenings Event Planner (React)**

-###### Created April 26, 2019.
-Finalized May 3rd, 2019.
+###### Started April 26, 2019.
+Completed May 3rd, 2019.

 ----------

 ## Description
-This project is a re-development of an Angular-based project that was itself a redevelopment of a C#-based team project from the Epicodus C# class called *eHappenings*.
+*eHappenings* is a re-development of an Angular-based project that was itself a redevelopment of a C#-based team project from the Epicodus C# class.
 The C# code was converted to javascript and Angular and the C# Model/View/Controller structure was converted to the Angular Model/View/Component structure.
 Then for this project, the Angular and Typescript code was converted to React and JSX.
 Much of the styling has been kept from the C# project and credit for the styling goes to Clara Munro and Micaela Jawor.
 Credit for the format of this README largely goes to Shawn Lunsford.

 The development process in React versus Angular seems more straightforward.
 More componentized.
-Somewhat gentler learning curve.
+A somewhat gentler learning curve.

 ## Notes